Michigan Case Managers & No-Fault Law

 → Read More about the Legal Rights of the Patient

-Although there are no Michigan appellate court cases that specifically address the use of case managers in the context of no-fault automobile insurance claims, there is an important decision that was rendered by the Michigan Court of Appeals regarding the selection and use of case managers in connection with workers’ compensation claims.
+Although there are no Michigan appellate court cases that specifically address the use of case managers in the context of no-fault automobile insurance claims, there is an important decision from the Michigan Court of Appeals regarding the selection and use of case managers in connection with workers’ compensation claims.

 → Read more of the Analogy to Workers’ Compensation Law

-A review of relevant professional literature reveals that increasing attention is being paid to the ethical issues of case management.
-The literature recognizes that case managers hired by insurance companies have important obligations to patients that should transcend loyalty to the insurance company who hired the case manager.
+Increasing attention is being paid to the ethical issues of case management.
+Case managers hired by insurance companies have important obligations to patients that should transcend loyalty to the insurance company that hired the case manager.

 → Read More about Ethical Considerations for Case Managers in Michigan